 Paris Landing State Park is an 841-acre park located on the western shore of the Tennessee River, which is dammed to form Kentucky Lake (160,000 acres).
-The park sits on the widest part of the lake making it the perfect location for all water sports such as fishing, boating, swimming, and waterskiing.
-The park also offers a beautiful and challenging Par 72, 18-hole golf course.
+The park sits on the widest part of the lake making it the perfect location for all water sports such as fishing, boating, and waterskiing.
+The park also offers a beautiful and challenging par 72, 18-hole golf course.
 The park pro shop provides golfing supplies, lessons, rental clubs, and carts.
+See read more for summer hours of operation for the park office.

 Founded in 1945, Paris Landing State Park was named after an old steamboat and freight landing on the Tennessee River.
 In the 1800s, the river landing was an important spot for the delivery of goods to serve the settlements of the region and shipping point for produce and other agricultural products.
 The site has long afforded good access along the Tennessee River.